MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/modify-case-resolution-dialog.md

 1. In the site map of Customer Service Hub, go to **Service**, and then select **Cases**.

-2. Double-click to open a case that you recognize as similar or duplicate of an earlier resolved case.
+2. Double-click to open a case that you recognize as similar or duplicate of a previously resolved case.
 The Summary page with the case details opens.

 3. To resolve the case, select **Resolve Case** on the command bar.